The Wolf Wilder by Katherine Rundell

 Raised wild in the woods, Feo has the simplest of plans: find the jail, spring her mother.
 An impossibe mission for a scabby-kneed hungry waif, surely.
 But she’s not alone.
 Lapping at Feo’s heels are four wild wolves and a deserter from the army.
 Together they strike a course north, making allies as they go.

 Usually, I melt at the merest whisper of the word Russia, but this time I was left cold.
-The fairytale-feeling of the story undermined the tension for me (it begins Once upon a time…); Feo does little wolf-wilding, and the wolves behaved more often like saddle-free ponies.
+For me, the fairytale-vibe undermined the tension (it begins Once upon a time…); Feo does little wolf-wilding, and the wolves behaved more often like saddle-free ponies.
+And as a Spanish-speaker, I couldn’t get past her name.

 Previous